arun09876/AMA-and-Sessions/ama1.md

 git push origin --delete branch_name
 ```

-This deletes remote branch references from the local repository.
+deletes the actual branch from the remote repository GitHub

 ---